SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/build-vm/README.md

 ### Login to the VM
 There are two ways to login to the virtual machine
-a.
-Use the GUI provided by the VirtualBox
+* Use the GUI provided by the VirtualBox
-b.
-Open terminal on your Desktop.
+* Open the terminal on your local machine.
 Open the folder in which the Vagrantfile is placed and run the following command:
 ```
 vagrant ssh
 ```